je-suis-tm/graph-theory/README.md

 &nbsp;

-*Note that I mainly use Jupyter in this repo for the purpose of graph ADT visualization.
-However, ipynb takes longer to load compared to py files.
+*For the purpose of the visualization of graph ADT, most scripts in this repository are Jupyter Notebook.
+Nevertheless, rendered ipynb files take longer time to load compared to py files.
 That is why I also include a py version with graph ADT and all related algorithms for your reference.*